Toh Baat Pakki!: Plot

 Rajeshwari Saxena is a clever middle-class woman who is married to Surinder Saxena.
 She is currently looking for a groom for her sister Nisha, who she wants to marry a rich, successful boy.
 She happens to meet Rahul while grocery shopping.
 He is studying to be an engineer and is also a Saxena.
 Grabbing the opportunity, she offers him a room in her house.
-There, Rahul chances to meet Nisha, Rajeshwari's sister.
+There, Rahul has the chance to meet Nisha, Rajeshwari's sister.
 They fall in love (pushed by Rajeshwari), and Rahul agrees to marry Nisha.

 The wedding celebrations are underway when Yuvvraaj happens to come to Rajeshwari's house.
-He has a permanent job and would be getting a house next month.
+He has a permanent job and will be buying a house next month.
 And he is also a Saxena.
 Upon seeing a better choice of groom for her sister, Rajeshwari tricks Rahul into vacating the room.
 Yuvvraaj starts staying in the now empty room.
 He meets Nisha and falls in love with her.
 Now, the wedding plans have altered slightly.
 The groom has changed.
 When Rahul finds out about this, he plans to outwit Rajeshwari at her own game.

 Yuvvraaj becomes aware of the situation and steps aside and asks Rajeshwari to accept Rahul.
 Rajeshwari realises her folly.
 Rahul and Nisha wed and go on their honeymoon.